April 23, 2025

 Virginia Beach, VA 23456-0247

-Vote-by-mail ballots returned in person must be received by the Voter Registrar’s Office no later than 7 p.m. on Tuesday, Nov.
-5. Ballots returned by mail must be postmarked on or before Election Day (Nov.
-5) and received by the Voter Registrar’s Office no later than noon the Friday after the election (Nov.
-8).
+Vote-by-mail ballots returned in-person must be received by the Registrar’s Office no later than 7 p.m. on Tuesday, June 17.
+Ballots returned by mail must be postmarked on or before Election Day (June 17) and received by the Registrar’s Office no later than noon the Friday after the election (June 20).

 Registering to Vote

-Eligible individuals may register to vote using one of the following methods between now and the deadline on Oct.
-15:
+Eligible individuals may register to vote using one of the following methods before the May 27 deadline:

 Same-day registration will continue for the remainder of the early voting period and the day of the election.
 Individuals who opt to register and vote on the same day will be given a provisional ballot and instructions to confirm their registration.
 More information about same-day registration may be found on the Virginia Department of Elections website.